Prospecting for Leads: Finding Your Next Customers

-In our earlier blog post Sales Process or Cycle, we have introduced the seven steps in end-to-end sales that a salesperson could follow.
-In a series of upcoming posts starting with this one, we will cover and describe each of the steps in detail.
+In our earlier blog post Sales Process or Cycle, we outlined the seven steps in end-to-end sales.
+In this post, we will delve into the first step: prospecting for leads.

 Pinpointing the Leads